onap/vnfrqts-requirements/docs/Chapter7/Configuration-Management.rst

 .. req::
     :id: R-43353
-    :target: XNF
+    :target: VNF or PNF
     :keyword: MUST
     :updated: casablanca

-    The xNF **MUST** return control from Ansible Playbooks only after all tasks performed by playbook are fully complete, signaling that the playbook completed all tasks.
+    The VNF or PNF **MUST** return control from Ansible Playbooks only after all tasks performed by playbook are fully complete, signaling that the playbook completed all tasks.
 When starting services, return control only after all services are up.
 This is critical for workflows where